 In addition to federal taxes, there are state tax policies to follow that vary depending on where the home you’re selling is located.
 You can usually learn more about state taxes by going to the website of the government or treasury with jurisdiction over the home.

 There are several ways to make selling your home to a family member go smoothly.
-Most entail treating the transaction like a standard sale.
+Most entail treating the transaction like an arm’s length sale.

 “When selling to family, you can avoid costly estate agent fees,” says Anastasia Allmon Riley, a lead attorney at Farris, Riley & Pitt LLP, based in Birmingham, Alabama.
 “However, you will likely still need to find a real estate lawyer to sign off on the sale, and even look over a contract to ensure that it is watertight, but typically you will need their services far less, and at the end of the process, their fees should be far lower.”

-Here are a few tips for selling your home to a family member.
+Here are eight tips for selling your home to a family member.

 You’ll want to avoid misunderstandings or assumptions that can lead to conflict and create rifts within your family.
 Both parties should agree whether the transaction will be a gift, or more like an arm’s length transaction.